 Ferdinand has quite the sink eye doesn’t he.
 He need to be put in his place and that place was now my laundry room.
 I first saw this Polish Pottery cow head in Poland on a trip with some Military Wives.
 I chose not to buy one then as it was my first time there (of many as we didn’t live very far away) and you know it took me 3, yes THREE years to find another one!
 I found Ferdinand and picked him out of a group of 4 that were in stock.
 I just had to have him after obsessing over finding him for so long.
 Gere us a pic of me in one of the many Polish Pottery shops.
 This stuff is awesome, beautiful and the way I love it…. hand made.

 Now my shelves had to give him room at the top of the wall to be well….
 HIM, stink eye and all.
-So I marked his spot with some tape and then decided where the top shelf and then the bottom shelf would go.
-The top shelf would be decorative and the bottom shelf would be functional so I needed to be able to reach it with my 5′ 2″ height.
-I taped them off to because I am a visual person and it helped me to know exactly where to install the selves also.
+I marked his spot with some tape.
+Then decided where the top shelf and then the bottom shelf would go.
+The top shelf would be decorative and the bottom shelf would be functional.
+I needed to be able to reach it with my 5′ 2″ height.
+I taped them off to because I am a visual person.
+This trick helped me to know exactly where to install the selves also.

 The Floating Shelve Hidden Secret Rack:

-I wanted a few drying racks for delicates, and one hanging rack so my load of clothing could be pulled out of the dryer and put directly onto a hanger to keep them from wrinkling and make them easier to take to the closet.
+I wanted a few drying racks for delicates, and a hanging rack so my load of clothing.
+My clothes could be pulled out of the dryer and put directly onto a hanger.
+This keeps them from wrinkling and make them easier to take to the closet.
 In the image above I have the floating shelf base, the drawer guides and the rack, just to make sure everything worked well together before install.